-Conductor and educator Kris Chapman is in his final year at the University of Houston Moores School of Music pursuing a Doctorate of Musical Arts in Orchestral Conducting, under the tutelage of Moores School Director of Orchestras Franz Anton Krager.
-In addition to working with the Symphony, Chamber and Ballet Orchestras, Mr. Chapman served as Assistant Conductor of the Moores Opera Center working with Music Director Raymond Harvey.
+Conductor and educator Kris Chapman is beginning his fourth year at Arlington High School and first as its Head Director.
+He holds a Doctorate of Musical Arts degree in Orchestral Conducting from the University of Houston Moores School of Music were he studied with Director of Orchestras Franz Anton Krager.
+In addition to working with the Symphony, Chamber, and Ballet Orchestras, Dr. Chapman served as Assistant Conductor of the Moores Opera Center working with Music Director Raymond Harvey.
 He currently serves as New Music Conductor and Program Director for the Zodiac Music Festival and Academy, a chamber music festival held each summer in the south of France.
-Past appointments include five years as Artistic Director of the Houston Heights Orchestra and 2 years as Artistic Director for the Kingwood Pops Orchestra in Kingwood, TX.
-Before beginning his doctoral studies, Mr. Chapman was Director of Bands and Lead Faculty at Lone Star College-Montgomery where he conducted the Wind Ensemble and the Jazz Big Band in addition to teaching courses in music appreciation, music literature and music theory.
+Past appointments include five years as Artistic Director of the Houston Heights Orchestra and two years as Artistic Director for the Kingwood Pops Orchestra in Kingwood, TX.
+Before beginning his doctoral studies, Dr. Chapman was Director of Bands and Lead Faculty at Lone Star College-Montgomery where he conducted the Wind Ensemble and the Jazz Big Band in addition to teaching courses in music appreciation, music literature and music theory.

-Mr. Chapman has worked with Kenneth Kiesler at the Conductors’ Retreat at Medomak as well as Eugene Corporon and Dennis Fisher at the Conductor’s Collegium at the University of North Texas.
-As a participant in the Eastman School of Music Summer Conducting Institute, Mr. Chapman worked with Neil Varon and the Rochester Philharmonic.
+Dr. Chapman has worked with Kenneth Kiesler at the Conductors’ Retreat at Medomak as well as Eugene Corporon and Dennis Fisher at the Conductor’s Collegium at the University of North Texas.
+As a participant in the Eastman School of Music Summer Conducting Institute, Dr. Chapman worked with Neil Varon and the Rochester Philharmonic.
 In addition, he studied with the world-renowned conducting pedagogue Larry Rachleff at the International Conducting Workshop and Festival, where he had the privilege of conducting the Bohuslav Martinu Philharmonic.
-Mr. Chapman was also selected as a Conducting Fellow to the 2010 Conducting Institute for Music Educators at the Julliard School in New York City.
-He is an active member of the Houston Arts Community.
+Dr. Chapman was also selected as a Conducting Fellow to the 2010 Conducting Institute for Music Educators at the Julliard School in New York City.

-Mr. Chapman’s dissertation focuses on Organic Unity in Nicholas Bacri’s Symphony No. 6, which Mr. Chapman conducted the US premiere with the University of Houston Symphony Orchestra in April 2017.
-Other areas of academic interest include the impact of brain research on large ensemble rehearsal strategies
+Mr. Chapman’s dissertation focuses on Organic Unity in Nicholas Bacri’s Symphony No. 6, which Dr. Chapman conducted the US premiere with the University of Houston Symphony Orchestra in April 2017.

 Mrs. Mour began her teaching career in Irving ISD with teaching positions that include three years at Nimitz High School and seven years at Lamar Middle School.
 While in Irving she was fortunate to have serve as district lead orchestra director, Region 20 Orchestra Division Chair, and Region Middle School Coordinator.